-The District maintains three individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the District's major funds (General Fund and Capital Project Fund).
-The District's nonmajor fund (Debt Service Fund) is reported under the caption "Nonmajor Fund".
+The District maintains two individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the District's General Fund and Debt Service Fund.